-In addition to financial awards (typically including a monthly stipend and one-time travel grant), all U.S. Fulbright grantees to Belgium and Luxembourg receive Sickness & Accident Benefits during their grant period and access to Fulbright’s programming and extensive network of grantees and alumni.
+In addition to financial awards (typically including a monthly stipend and one-time travel grant), all U.S. Fulbright grantees to Belgium and Luxembourg receive in-kind benefits during their grant period and access to Fulbright’s programming and extensive network of grantees and alumni.
 The Fulbright Commission in Brussels is not able to provide additional funding for coursework, language training, or dependent support.

-Once in Europe, American Fulbright Belgium and Luxembourg grantees are invited to a local Fulbright orientation at the start of their grant period.
-They have the opportunity to attend events hosted by the U.S. Embassy to Belgium and the U.S. Embassy to Luxembourg, seminars hosted in Berlin and Brussels, and cultural events organized through the Fulbright Alumni Association Belgium (FAAB).
+Once in Europe, grantees are invited to a local Fulbright orientation at the start of their grant period.
+They have the opportunity to attend events hosted by the U.S. Embassy to Belgium and the U.S. Embassy to Luxembourg, seminars hosted in Brussels, and cultural events.
 In addition, grantees are often invited to participate in educational and cultural outreach events at local secondary schools and universities alongside Fulbright Commission staff.